Arikes/media-for-mobile/README.md

 [Building Qt* Samples for Android and iOS*](https://software.intel.com/en-us/articles/intel-inde-media-for-mobile-tutorials-cross-platform-qt-sample): overview of steps needed to build the Qt* samples in Qt* Creator IDE.

-Other tutorials that might help you to get started with the Intel® INDE Media for Mobile available at [https://software.intel.com/en-us/intel-inde/media-pack](https://software.intel.com/en-us/intel-inde/media-pack) page
+Other tutorials that might help you to get started with the IntelÂ® INDE Media for Mobile available at [https://software.intel.com/en-us/intel-inde/media-pack](https://software.intel.com/en-us/intel-inde/media-pack) page